Mehmet Arif Şenerim: First World War

 At the outset of the First World War, he was sent to the Gallipoli front to join the 5th Army under Marshall Otto Liman von Sanders.
 He was first stationed with 5th Division 15th Reg.
 3rd.
 Batt. in Kadıköy, near Gallipoli in April 1915.
 He was the commander of the 9th Company of the 3rd.
 Batt.
 15th Reg., together with 13th and 14th Reg., was ordered to reach Ariburnu front until 1 May and serve under Lt.
 Colonel Mustafa Kemal's 19th Division.

-On March 18, 1915, when the English and French navies in an attempt to force their way up the Çanakkale Strait gave heavy losses, they decided to put units on land at Gallipoli Peninsula.
+On 18 March 1915, when the English and French navies in an attempt to force their way up the Çanakkale Strait gave heavy losses, they decided to put units on land at Gallipoli Peninsula.
 The ANZAC forces which landed at Arıburnu on 25 April 1915 were stopped by the 19th Division under Mustafa Kemal's command at Conkbayırı.
 On 1 May 1915, the Kabatepe Battle (the 3rd Aribunu Battle) took place.
 Assault was ordered on ANZAC Corps under General Birdwood (and was formed with 1st Australian Division, 2nd Australian and New Zealand Division, Ceylon Battalion and Indian Battalion) at 5:00 a.m.
 Captain Mehmet Arif was with 15th Reg. that attacked from Merkeztepe and that formed the Center Arm.
 He was tasked to fortify the trenches and it was completed under the heavy fire of the ANZAC Corps.
 Another assault was ordered for the regiments in the center at 2:00 a.m. on 2 May 1915.
 The losses of 15th Regt that day and night were heavy: 12 officers and 920 privates.
 The commander of the 3rd Battalion died and Captain Mehmed Arif took command of the battalion.
 On the assault on 19 May 1915 he served under 5th Division of Hasan Basri.
 Without any gains, assaults turned into trench wars and continued on.
 Mehmet Arif served under 16th and 12th Divisions of Rüştü Bey, Abdülrezzak Bey and Refet Bey.
-He was wounded in the groin and taken to Moda hospital in İstanbul.
+He was wounded in the groin and taken to Moda hospital in Istanbul.
 He was discharged two and a half months later and joined his battalion.
 He was on the Left Arm with his 3rd Battalion during the Arıburnu Battles.
 He was honoured with the Silver War Medal and Merit Medal by Colonel Abdülrezzak Bey, Commander of the Ariburnu Front.
 Until the end of August 1915 he served in the trench wars on the Arıburnu front at Gallipoli.